silversquirl/c-irc-bot/README.md

 Perl is a much better choice.

 Secondly, `dlopen` is almost *never* a good idea.
-There are many things that can break at a moments notice because someone moved or deleted something they shouldn't, and there's usually a better way of doing things than dynamic loading.
+There are many things that can break at a moment's notice because someone moved or deleted something they shouldn't, and there's usually a better way of doing things than dynamic loading.